card-io/card.io-dmz/docs/expiry_docs/expiry_categorization.md

 Finally, a few tests are applied to the resulting candidate month and year:

 * Month must be in the range `01` through `12`.
 * Month/Year must be in the range `now` through `5 years from now`.
 (The choice of 5 years is somewhat arbitrary.
-The more constrainted it is, the fewer false positives.
+The more constrained it is, the fewer false positives.
 Though there are some cards with extraordinarily long expirations--most forms on the web appear to allow for 15 years!--the vast majority of cards expire within a few years, so we optimize for them.)
 * Ignore a date if it is no later than the best date we've already found.
 (Some cards include start dates and issued-at dates as well as expiration dates.)